First it was paleo. Now it’s full-on fat with keto.

 These long chains are harder to digest and our bodies aren’t designed to store excess supplies for short term use (like burning them an hour or two after a meal).
 What our bodies are designed to do is store them for later use… much later.

 In other words, making you fat.

-On the other hand, medium-chain triglycerides are easier to digest and can be burned almost immediately.
+On the other hand, medium-chain triglycerides are easier to digest and can be converted to energy rather quickly.

 If you want the scientific definition of why…